illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 ### `Cleanup`

 If there are currently stopped or running background processes when your shell receives `exit` or `Ctrl+D`, you should kill and cleanup each of those children before your shell exits.
 (Think, what function lets you cleanup information about child processes?)
+**Your shell can not have zombies** (but your children's children might turn into zombies.
+You don't have to handle those.

 ### `Memeory`